Lapin0t/grothendieck-cern/README.md

 I'm sure, much greater among the other thirty-five.
-From the tone in which this discussion was taking place, it was clear that, for them, it was unthinkable that a scientist in his common sense could fail to be shocked by the kind of proposal I was making for this, suposedly, mathematics class.
+From the tone in which this discussion was taking place, it was clear that, for them, it was unthinkable that a scientist in his common sense could fail to be shocked by the kind of proposal I was making for this, supposedly, mathematics class.

 This, of course, is just an example, not to say that anyone can do the same thing, but as a concrete example of what, I personally, try to do, to make the